-Here are 5 vintage travel postcard inspired ideas to indulge your love of travel nostalgia:
+Here are some vintage travel postcard inspired ideas to indulge your love of travel nostalgia:

-- Wear postcard print apparel – In the 1950’s novelty fabrics including those that incorporate postcard prints became popular.
-You can shop many vintage items like the adorable dress below on Etsy, or pick up more modern takes on the postcard print by designers such as Dolce & Gabbana all the way through to the more affordable J.Crew.
+- Wear postcard print apparel – In the 1950s novelty fabrics including those that incorporate postcard prints became popular.
+You can shop many vintage items like the adorable dress below on Etsy, or pick up more modern takes on the postcard print by designers such as Dolce & Gabbana all the way through to the more affordable Reformation and J.Crew.

 2. Collect cards – Postcards (any postcards, not just travel) are one of the most collected items in the world right up there with coins and stamps, so you’ll be in good company if you choose to start collecting.
 There are plenty of online resources to get you started and collectors’ communities waiting to adopt you into their ranks.